 No such thing as a bad experience- you say?
 Of course, there are experiences like getting mugged or breaking a leg or losing a loved one.
-I’m not negating them, however if you look at them from another perspective – a divine balance perspective – what do you see?
+I’m not negating them, however, if you look at them from another perspective – a divine balance perspective – what do you see?
 What did you learn from the experience?
 What did the experience bring your attention to?
-Spirit sees these things in a very different way than we humans do.
-This is a free will planet and we make our own choices here.
-In fact, every choice we make has a consequence – somewhere.
+Spirits see these things in a very different way than we humans do.
+This is a free-will planet, and we make our own choices here.
+And every decision we make has a consequence – somewhere.
 Life here is about discovering what lies in our shadow and then exposing it for healing and growth.
-Once we now it’s there, what it is and how to deal with it – we no longer fear it.
+Once we know it’s there, what it is and how to deal with it – we no longer fear it.
 We grow from it.

-If we start to train ourselves to think of the events in our lives and our world without judgment what would happen?
+If we start to train ourselves to think of the events in our lives and our world without judgment, what would happen?
 Words like horrible, catastrophe, ugly, massacre etc. would disappear from our language.
-Ultimately, compassion, acceptance, love and knowledge would be all that there is left.
+Ultimately, compassion, acceptance, love and knowledge would be all that is left.

 Just a little something to think about.